cometbft/cometbft/spec/p2p/reactor/README.md

    the `Receive` method carrying messages from different peers, as the interaction with different peers is independent and messages can be received in parallel.
-1. Non-blocking: the implementation of the `Receive` method is expected not to block, as it is invoked directly by the receive routines of the `Peer` instances.
+1. Non-blocking: the implementation of the `Receive` method is expected not to block, as it is invoked directly by the receive routines.
-   In other words, while `Receive` does not return, other messages from that peer cannot be delivered to this or to other reactors.
+   In other words, while `Receive` does not return, other messages from the same sender are not delivered to any reactor.